madebykind/madebykind-v3/content/work/nottingham-trent-university.md

 description: A user-centred realignment of the University of the Year’s website
 sector: for-people
 topics:
-  - services/strategy/digital-strategy
+  - Digital strategy
-  - services/digital/user-centred-design
+  - User-centred design
-  - services/digital/design-systems
+  - Design systems
 services:
   - strategy
   - digital